Through the DepthsFrom the Third Rock From the Sun

 At these ages, I found out that there is an entirely different world under the water, beneath the rim or on top of the mountain.
 That there is so much more to see if you learn how to see it off season; if you don't need a Mickey D's or a Holiday Inn to see it………….

-…………… This is my story, or really, the story of any dopamine afflicted T-types destined to wonder this planet.
+…………… This is my story, or really, the story of any dopamine affected positive T-types destined to wonder this planet.
 Not so much a story told with text but many times a thousand words are told just the same.
-A little story told in digital doodle and photography, about travel and high adventure on this the Third Rock From”
+A little story told in digital doodle and photography, about travel and high adventure on this the Third Rock From the Sun”

 Robert (IGO) Ellis Jr.